johnsonjh/emacs11/README.md

 # EMACS-11

-An **EMACS** command-compatible editor for *PDP/RSX* and *VAX/VMS* systems with *TECO* version 35 (or later).
+* An **EMACS** command-compatible editor
+  * \[for *PDP/RSX* and *VAX/VMS* systems with **TECO** version 35 (*or later*)\]

 ---

 ## Overview

-- Well folks, you asked for it and here it is.
+* Well folks, you asked for it and here it is.
 Unfortunately, it has been a couple years since I used any of this stuff, so I'm a little rusty about what the various pieces are.
 The following represents my best guess, going from memory, and looking at some of the pieces.

 ---